56 Nursing Home Facilities in Overland Park, KS

 Medicaid

-For those who are eligible, Medicaid pays for skilled nursing care when Medicare ceases coverage after 100 days.
-In addition, it covers the bills of living in an validated nursing home.
-However, because Medicaid eligibility requirements are stringent and convoluted, not all older adults are eligible for benefits.
+For those who qualify, Medicaid pays for skilled nursing care when Medicare ceases coverage after 100 days.
+In addition, it pays for the bills of living in an validated nursing home.
+However, because Medicaid entitlement requirements are strict and complex, not all elderly individuals are entitled to benefits.

 Veterans Benefits

-Veterans receiving a VA pension may be entitled to the VA's Aid and Attendance benefits.
-VA Aid and Attendance is a monthly payment that veterans and their spouses can employ for covering for long-term care, such as skilled nursing care.
+Veterans receiving a VA pension scheme may be eligible for the VA's Aid and Attendance benefits.
+VA Aid and Attendance is a monthly stipend that veterans and their spouses can employ for covering for long-term care, such as skilled nursing care.

 Read more about: A&A Veteran Benefits

-Find out more about additional nursing home financial choices from our Nursing Homes [state] page.
-You can also get in touch with your Area Agency on Aging to seek information on local financial support programs for older adults.
+Learn about additional nursing home payment options from our Nursing Homes Kansas page.
+You can also reach out to your Area Agency on Aging to ask regarding local economic aid initiatives for older adults.

 Would you like to have broader knowledge about nursing home financial assistance?
 Please read this article – How to pay for nursing home?